 net use * \\storageaccount.file.core.windows.net\share /user:Azure\storageaccount AccessKey

-I copied a few files and then granted permissions for my test user, named Office User.
+I copied a few files and then granted permissions to my test user, Office User.
 You can use Windows File Explorer’s Security tab, a command-line tool such as icacls, or something similar.

 (I only had a few Vivino images handy, so I used those as test files)

 So, let’s recap quickly.
 We’ve set up a new Azure Storage account in the cloud.
 It’s configured to authenticate users based on their on-premises AD credentials.
 Users can access the file share directly from a domain-joined Windows 10 box.